Defense in Vatican 'trial of the century' asks prosecutor to recuse himself for questionable conduct

 The existence of the messages first jolted the trial in 2022 when Diddi told the court that Ciferri had forwarded him 126 chats she exchanged with Chaouqui.
 Diddi entered the messages into evidence but redacted all but eight, prompting defense complaints that he was withholding crucial evidence.

-After the sentences were handed down, Ciferri gave all the chats plus thousands of other exchanges over four years to lawyers for another defendant and they have continued circulating.

-The additional content shows Diddi had more than 126 chats in 2022 and that Ciferri continued forwarding him content for four days.
-Diddi said he blocked her after the first night.
-The additional chats suggest Diddi had “irregular contacts” with Perlasca, the defense said.
+The additional chats now circulating show Diddi had more than 126 chats in 2022 and that Ciferri continued forwarding him content for four days.
+Diddi had said he blocked her after the first night.
+Diddi also said he didn't know either Ciferri or Chaouqui.

-“We do not yet know whether what emerges from the chats and audio recordings is true, but it is certain that they seem to reveal — except for possible boasts, which must be verified — a disturbing direct or indirect involvement of the investigators,” in conditioning Perlasca’s testimony, lawyers for the four main defendants wrote in a motion demanding Diddi recuse himself.
+“We do not yet know whether what emerges from the chats and audio recordings is true, but it is certain that they seem to reveal — except for possible boasts, which must be verified — a disturbing direct or indirect involvement of the investigators,” in conditioning Perlasca’s testimony, lawyers wrote in a motion demanding Diddi recuse himself.

 During Monday’s hearing in a frescoed courtroom in the Apostolic Palace, Diddi thanked the defense for providing the opportunity to respond to the allegations and said he would take the three days to “express my thoughts calmly, in order to dispel the doubts that have arisen in recent months about the conduct of the investigation.”